 What’s bad about an LLC?

 LLCs are a bit harder and more expensive to form than a sole proprietorship or partnership.
-Here’s why:

-But, even though the term “corporation” tends to conjure up images of massive operations like General Motors and Amazon, even a small one-owner business can function as a corporation.
-It’s true!
+But, even though the term “corporation” tends to conjure up images of high-rise buildings and swanky suits, even a small one-owner business can function as a corporation.

 What’s good about a corporation?

-This entity is a good choice if you want to attract outside investors, as they often prefer to invest in corporations so they can receive stock ownership.
+This entity is a good choice if you want to attract outside investors, since investors usually prefer to invest in corporations so they can receive stock ownership.

-You can start off as a C corporation and switch to an S corporation, or vice versa, so you have flexibility to choose what’s right for you.
+You can start off as a C corp and switch to an S corp, or vice versa, so you have flexibility to choose what’s right for you.
 Just be sure to discuss it with a tax pro before making the switch.

-C corporations pay income taxes on their net income and file their own tax returns with the IRS.
+C corps pay income taxes on their net income and file their own tax returns with the IRS.
 They also pay federal income tax at a flat 21% rate, which is lower than individual rates at some income levels.

 Pro tip: Did you know that you can form an LLC and elect to have it taxed as a C corporation or S corporation?
 This means that you could get the benefits of corporation taxation even if you want to operate as an LLC.
-The best of both worlds!You can form an LLC and elect to have it taxed as a C corporation or S corporation.
-Click To Tweet
+The best of both worlds!

 What’s bad about a corporation?